French Macarons with Chocolate Ganache

 French Macarons with Chocolate Ganache in a Tray

 I required a lot of reading and help from other experiences to make this.
-There are few people I would like to list out because their suggestions and help made me perfect this in my first attempt.
-Now having said that do you think I will get perfect macarons when I make them next time?
-Absolutely not!
+There are a few people I would like to list out because their suggestions and help made me perfect this in my first attempt.

 • Julie from Erivummpuliyumm shared a lot of her experience as she was one of the first to make the macarons.

-• Reshmi from Easy cook shared many of her suggestions and experiences.
+• Reshmi from Easy Cook shared many of her suggestions and experiences.
 She was also the first one to finish.

 French Macarons with Chocolate Ganache in a Bowl